 The wording of your contracts should demonstrate that you are working in the manner of a truly ‘self-employed’ person, and your working practices (the way you carry out your contract work) should also mirror the terms of the contract.

-Many contractors also opt to take out an IR35 insurance policy, which will cover the costs of professional representation in the event of an HMRC investigation.
+Many contractors also opt to take out IR35 insurance, which will cover the costs of professional representation in the event of an HMRC investigation.

 We asked Seb Maley, a director at leading tax specialists Qdos Status Services Ltd, why you should bother with IR35 insurance if hardly any contractors get investigated: